 The Reach and Potential Traps of Business Social Media

+How significant an issue is this?
+The personal data collected by tech companies have long passed the critical mass of identity invasion.
 Preventing cyberattacks is one thing.
 The theft, exploitation, and misuse of your private information is a whole other level of perniciousness.
-The personal data collected by tech companies has long passed the critical mass of identify invasion.
-And, as the current Netflix documentary film, The Social Dilemma, explores, this hoarding of our private information has no benevolent purpose, it’s solely collected to share with marketers and advertisers hoping to grab our hard-earned dollars.
-How large an issue is this?
+And as the current Netflix documentary film, The Social Dilemma, explores, this hoarding of our personal information has no benevolent purpose; it’s solely collected to share with marketers and advertisers hoping to grab our hard-earned dollars.
 Many of the experts interviewed for the film, who engineered this Orwellian functionality in the first place, now advise getting off social media altogether if you want any semblance of privacy left.

 But let’s be honest.
-For many people, the prospect of weaning off social media is akin to going cold turkey from addiction.
+For many, the prospect of weaning off social media is akin to going cold turkey from addiction.
 Given that social media has a legitimate business purpose, the best we can do is minimize its risk.

 For Your Own Sake, Please Don’t

 Here are some of the most common misuses when business social media meets someone hoping to widen their network and improve their professional prospects.

 - Don’t use business social media like you would a personal site.
 No one, including your employer, wants to log in and see your heated, emotional reactions.
 As marketer Robert Glazer notes, “I have had people criticize me personally and make very unfounded assumptions about me based on my posts.
 This type of thoughtless commenting often doesn’t reflect well on the person making it, especially since their profile is associated with their company and LinkedIn is a global platform with people with very different cultural norms.”